 - People aged 2 years and older should wear masks in public settings (especially in closed settings and in crowded settings) and when around people who don’t live in their household.

 - When you wear a mask, you protect others as well as yourself.

 - Masks work best when everyone wears one.

-- Wearing a surgical or homemade cloth mask, even for long periods of time, has not been shown to cause carbon dioxide poisoning (hypercapnia or carbon dioxide toxicity) or reduced oxygen levels in healthy people.
+- Wearing a mask, even for long periods of time, has not been shown to cause carbon dioxide poisoning (hypercapnia or carbon dioxide toxicity) or reduced oxygen levels in healthy people.

-- People who are wearing cloth or surgical masks are in little to no danger of breathing in unhealthy amounts of carbon dioxide.
+- People who are wearing masks are in little to no danger of breathing in unhealthy amounts of carbon dioxide.

 - Gasses like carbon dioxide and oxygen are tiny and are able to pass through most mask materials.
 Droplets containing the coronavirus, however, are too large to pass through.

 - People with respiratory problems should not wear a mask.